 The payment industry has driven digitalization already for more than a decade already.
 But there are still plenty of new opportunities deriving from a more digitalized world.

-In this 6-part series starting today, I have a look at the six megatrends that we see as driving change within the payment industry:
+In this series, I have a look at the seven megatrends that we see as driving change within the payment industry:

 - Payment Megatrend #1: A Cashless World [this article]